limonazzo/docker-laravel/README.md

 docker-compose up
 ```

+Now you should be able to enter your app in `http://localhost:8080` or SSL `https://localhost:4343` and PhpMyAdmin `http://localhost:8081`

 4. If you work on *nix system, it might appear a write permissions error.
 To solve this you have to re-map [¹](#explanation) the user of the host machine with the user `www-data` inside the virtual machine, and restart the services ( `Ctrl+c`   and    `docker-compose up` again )

 ```sh